Tips for Florida RV Summer Storage

 Be forewarned, if you have a pet Gerbil or pet rat, this sound will also drive them insane.

-* Now we enter into suggestions, that I cannot vouch for personally, but in doing the research to answer your question these are tricks that other RVers swear by.
-The following items should be put in bowls and liberally spread around the RV, They are not in any particular order.
+* Now we enter into suggestions, that I cannot vouch for personally, but in research to answer your question these are tricks that other RVers swear by.
+The following items should be put in bowls and liberally spread around the RV, they are not in any particular order.

 1. Mothballs